beacon-biosignals/Legolas.jl/docs/src/schema-concepts.md

     - `version` is a non-negative integer.
 - or, `x>y` where `x` and `y` are valid schema version identifiers and `>` denotes "extends from".

-A schema version identifier is said to be *fully qualified* if it includes the identifiers of all known ancestors of the particular schema version that it directly identifies.
+A schema version identifier is said to be *fully qualified* if it includes the identifiers of all ancestors of the particular schema version that it directly identifies.

 Schema authors should follow the below conventions when choosing the name of a new schema: